 - Pulling the vehicle out of mud, water, snow, etc.; and

 - Glider winch launch, where the winch is usually mounted on a heavy vehicle.
 Unfortunately, our winch size calculator doesn't cover this one, but works for the other applications!

 Types of winches

-There are several types of winches.
+There are.
 When choosing the right one, consider the main purpose you'll use it for.
 The most common options are:

 - Electric winch - Probably your best choice if you want add a winch to your vehicle without too much hassle.
 It's pretty straightforward to use, and the motor does most of the job for you.
 It also can be used when the vehicle's engine isn't working.

 - Hydraulic winch - Much sturdier than an electric winch, so much so you could consider it heavy duty.
 It generates a lot of force without overheating and generally offers a long lifespan.

 - Lever winch - Powered by a handle moved back and forth, so a single person can operate one.
 How does this winch work?
 Instead of spools, it uses self-gripping jaws to move the rope through.